Operational Support Estimator Networks: Conclusion

 In this study, we have proposed novel support estimator approaches called OSENs.
 First, an OSEN can learn a direct mapping for support sets which eliminates the need for performing a prior SR task, unlike traditional methods.
 Next, the proposed OSEN approach consisting of operational layers with super neurons has several improvements over the traditional convolutional layers of a CSEN.
 The super (generative) neuron model can learn non-linear transformation functions for each kernel element and the kernel locations are jointly optimized with the self-organized transformation functions.
 An extended set of experiments has shown that non-localized kernels and operational layers have significantly improved the SE performance compared to their traditional convolutional layers/kernels.
 Moreover, thanks to the introduced learned and non-linear proxy mapping layer using Self-GOPs, it is possible to directly estimate the support set or class labels from measurement samples using end-to-end NCL-OSENs.
 In this way, the proposed NCL module can further enhance the performance by fine-tuning the proxy mapping layer together with the SE part of the network.

 We have evaluated the proposed approach considering three different applications: i.
 SE from CS measurements for the cases where the signal is sparse in the spatial domain, ii. face recognition using representation-based classification, and iii. learning aided CS MRI reconstruction.
 In these applications, it has been shown that the proposed approach can achieve state-of-the-art performance levels requiring minimum computational complexity.
 Especially in low MRs, the performance gap widens significantly.
 Because of the proposed direct SE scheme, it is sufficient to use compact networks in OSEN architectures with maximized learning ability thanks to the operational layers with super neurons.
 A crucial advantage is that compact OSENs can operate under limited training data with an elegant performance, and therefore, besides their computational efficiency compared to deep learning techniques and traditional iterative SRC approaches, they do not suffer from well-known “over-fitting” problems.
-Note further the fact that the applications of the proposed approach presented in this work are not limited only to, for example, MRI reconstruction or face recognition, but its usability for different applications is possible and that will be our future research topic.